 Trump strikes China over virus, Hong Kong and student visas

-WASHINGTON – President Donald Trump announced Friday he would withdraw funding from the World Health Organization, end Hong Kong’s special trade status and suspend visas of Chinese graduate students suspected of conducting research on behalf of their government — escalating tensions with China that have surged during the coronavirus pandemic.
+WASHINGTON – President Donald Trump has announced that he would withdraw funding from the World Health Organization, end Hong Kong’s special trade status and suspend visas of Chinese graduate students suspected of conducting research on behalf of their government, escalating tensions with China that have surged during the coronavirus pandemic.

 Trump has been expressing anger at the World Health Organization for weeks over what he has portrayed as an inadequate response to the initial outbreak of the coronavirus in China’s Wuhan province late last year.

-The president said in a brief White House announcement that Chinese officials “ignored” their reporting obligations to the WHO and pressured the organization to mislead the public about an outbreak that has now killed more than 100,000 people in the United States.
+The president said in a White House announcement Friday that Chinese officials “ignored” their reporting obligations to the WHO and pressured the organization to mislead the public about an outbreak that has now killed more than 100,000 Americans.

 “We have detailed the reforms that it must make and engaged with them directly, but they have refused to act,” the president said.
 “Because they have failed to make the requested and greatly needed reforms, we will be today terminating the relationship.”

-The U.S. is the largest source of financial support for the WHO and its exit is expected to significantly weaken the organization.
+The U.S. is the largest source of financial support for the WHO, and its exit is expected to significantly weaken the organization.
 Trump said the U.S. would be “redirecting” the money to “other worldwide and deserving urgent global public health needs,” without providing specifics.
-He said Chinese officials “ignored” their reporting obligations to the WHO and pressured it to mislead the world when the virus was first discovered.

 He noted that the U.S. contributes about $450 million to the world body while China provides about $40 million.